DeRuina/Starfolio/README.md

 ### Running the Application

 1. Install the required dependencies by running `pip install fastapi uvicorn httpx python-dotenv`.
-2. Start the application by running `python main.py`.
+2. Start the application by running `python3 main.py`.
 3. Open your web browser and navigate to `http://127.0.0.1:8000`.
 4. Click on the "Login with GitHub" button to authenticate.
 5. After successful authentication, you will be redirected to the `/starred` endpoint, where you can view your starred repositories.